Zingsla/Study-Buddy/README.md

     * User can remove classes from their schedule
 * Stream 2
     * User can view a list of students that share at least one class
+* Stream 3
+    * User can view a list of their current study buddies
 * Creation
     * User can add classes to their schedule
 * Details
     * User can view a list of students in a particular class
     * User can access other users' profiles to get their contact information
     * User can have schedules compared to find common free time
+    * User can edit their profile
+    * User can view other students' schedules through their profile

 ### 3. Navigation